metabrainz/bookbrainz-user-guide/docs/style/entities/work.md

 ### Link to Editions

+* contains
-- contains (the most important rel, specify that works can belong to several editions, and that an edition can have several works editions are the physical book the conceptional work is in. an edition can contain more than one work, and a work can be published in several editions.
+the most important rel, specify that works can belong to several editions, and that an edition can have several works editions are the physical book the conceptional work exists in.
+An edition can contain more than one work, and a work can be published in several editions.

 ### Link to Publishers